Modulating near-field thermal transfer through temporal drivings: a quantum many-body theory: Introduction

-Recently, there has been a growing interest in the use of temporal modulation as a promising approach to control and manage thermal radiation~\cite{coppens17, Shuttling18, Kou18, Li19, Fan20, Li21, Li21_ACS, Fan23, Biehs22, Biehs23_1, Biehs23_2, Lozano23}.
-In the near-field regime, Latella et al. reported on the radiative shuttling effect between two bodies with an oscillating temperature differences or photon chemical potential difference.
+Recently, there has been a growing interest in the use of temporal modulation as a promising approach to control and manage thermal radiation~\cite{coppens17, Shuttling18, Kou18, Li19, Fan20, Li21, Li21_ACS, Fan23_1, Fan23_2, Biehs22, Biehs23_1, Biehs23_2, Lozano23, Picardi23}.
+In the near-field regime, Latella et al. reported on the shuttling effect between two bodies with an oscillating temperature differences or photon chemical potential difference.
 However, it is important to note that this work assumes the two bodies are always in thermal equilibrium~\cite{Shuttling18}.
 Other recent studies have focused on the time modulation of resonance frequencies to generate synthetic electric and magnetic fields~\cite{Biehs22, Biehs23_1, Biehs23_2}.
 These studies have reported nonreciprocity in the heat transfer transmission function using quantum Langevin equations.
 It is worth mentioning that the validity of the fluctuation-dissipation theorem has been assumed under certain conditions.
-Furthermore, the manipulation of spatial coherence in thermal radiation has been achieved by using a time-modulated lossless layer on top of a semi-infinite lossy substrate~\cite{Fan23}.
+Furthermore, the manipulation of spatial coherence in thermal radiation has been achieved by using a time-modulated lossless layer on top of a semi-infinite lossy substrate~\cite{Fan23_1, Fan23_2}.
 The time modulation enables the spatial-coherence transfer and correlations between different frequency components.
 A quantum theoretical formulation, based on macroscopic quantum electrodynamics, has been proposed by assuming that the time-varying susceptibility modulation is local in time~\cite{Lozano23}.
 This theory predicts several nontrivial effects, including nonlocal correlations between fluctuating currents, far-field thermal radiation surpassing the black-body spectrum, and quantum vacuum amplification effects.
-These recent works suggest that the fluctuation-dissipation theorem may not hold for dispersive and lossy materials under nonequilibrium states due to periodic dynamical drivings, particularly in the nonadiabatic regime.